 This specification defines the details of an environment that is required for a Broadcaster Application to run.
-The pages and resources of a Broadcaster Application are then made available to the User Agent of a Receiver.
-In the broadband environment, launching of an application behaves in the same way as in a normal web environment with no specialized behavior or intervention from a receiver.
+In the broadcast environment, the files associated with a Broadcaster Application are delivered in ROUTE packages that are unpacked into a conceptual cache area.
+The pages and resources of a Broadcaster Application are then made available to the User Agent associated with the Receiver.
+In the broadband environment, launching an application behaves in the same way as in a normal web environment with no specialized behavior or intervention from the Receiver.

 The Broadcaster Application executes inside a W3C-compliant User Agent accessing some of the graphical elements of the receiver to render the user interface or accessing some of the resources or information provided by the receiver.
 If a Broadcaster Application requires access to resources such as information known to the receiver, or if the application requires the receiver to perform a specific action that is not defined by standard W3C User Agent APIs that are widely implemented by browsers, then the Broadcaster Application sends a request to the Receiver WebSocket Server utilizing the set of JSON-RPC messages, defined in this specification.